johanngb/ruv-useR2018/session2/Differential_Expression_with_RUV4/README.md

 ### Unadjusted data

-RUV4 with k = 0 performs no adjustment when obtaining DEGs, we do this first to see what would be the results if we did not adjust for unwanted variation.
+Before running RUV4 normalisation with different k values, we begin by performing an analysis with no adjustment, i.e. k = 0.
+We then assess the variability between the two data sets A and B in the presence of unwanted variation.

 ``` r
 # RUV4 with k = 0 for no adjustment